 This might seem like I’m contradicting myself, but I’m not.
 I loved the jump scares, especially the one at the end, but it seemed like the entire movie -except for a few parts- depended on these cheap methods to scare the audience.
 Of course, we all jumped and screamed at the appropriate times, because it was terrifying, but it wasn’t a terror that lasted.

 For instance, I watched Silence of the Lambs not long ago, and that movie was utterly, psychologically horrifying.
 Why?
 Not because of jump scares, not because of fantastic acting- thought it had some-, and not because everything took place at night- it didn’t-.
 That movie disturbed me because of the story line, and the plot.
 It messed with my brain and my dreams for the next few days.
 It didn’t have me shivering as I walked down dark hallways and went into a room with the lights off.
 Instead, it affected me when I was sleeping and at the most random times, because it was an effect that didn’t go away in a few seconds.

 Insidious 3 depended on jump scares, and they were effective in their use of them, but at the end of the day I’d rather have a movie more like Silence of the Lambs.
 Maybe I’ll write a review on that one someday.

-Anyways, this was a movie I thoroughly enjoy watching every time I turn it on.
+This was a movie I thoroughly enjoy watching every time I turn it on.
 I would highly recommend this.
-In fact, I’m going to cut this one a bit short and go watch it right now.
+In fact, I’m going to cut this one a bit short and go watch it again.